iainctduncan/papers/source/design.rst

 programmatically created list structure (the macro expansion) that is then evaluated.
-Essentially, macros are code blocks that execute twice - first to build the code by working with symbols, and then to run the code by evaluating it (though technically this can be more than twice if macros are nested (CTN: Touretsky 1984, 405-417).
+Essentially, macros are code blocks that execute twice - first to build the code by working with symbols, and then to run the code by evaluating it (though technically this can be more than twice if macros are nested (Touretsky 1984, 405-417).

 Macros enable programmers to create their *own* domain-specific languages - miniature languages within a language that are closer in syntax and semantics to the problem domain than to the host language.